Inhaltsstoffe

 Advantages of plant-based squalane over animal-based squalane

-Historically, squalane was mainly extracted from shark liver, which raised ethical concerns as it contributed to overfishing of sharks in the past.
-However, today squalane is mostly extracted from plant sources such as sugar cane, olive oil or rice oil.
+Historically, squalane was primarily extracted from shark liver, which raised ethical concerns as it contributed to shark overfishing in the past.
+Today, however, squalane is largely extracted from plant sources such as sugar cane, olive oil, or rice oil.
 Plant-based squalane is therefore more environmentally friendly and cruelty-free.

 Which skin types benefit from squalane?

-Squalane is a versatile ingredient that can have a positive effect on many skin types.
-In general, these skin types particularly benefit from squalane:
+Squalane is a versatile ingredient that can positively affect many skin types.
+In general, the following skin types benefit most from squalane:

-Dry skin: Squalane helps to retain moisture and keep the skin soft and supple, which is especially beneficial for dry skin.
-It ensures that the skin does not dry out and its natural barrier is strengthened.
+Dry skin: Squalane helps retain moisture and keep skin soft and supple, which is especially beneficial for dry skin.
+It prevents the skin from drying out and strengthens its natural barrier.

-Sensitive skin: Because squalane is a lightweight, non-comedogenic oil that doesn't cause irritation, it's a good choice for sensitive skin types prone to redness or allergic reactions.
+Sensitive skin: Because squalane is a light, non-comedogenic oil that doesn't cause irritation, it's a good choice for sensitive skin types prone to redness or allergic reactions.

-Oily skin: Although it is an oil, squalane is not heavy and does not clog pores.
-It regulates the skin barrier and can even help control excess sebum, making it suitable for oily skin as well.
+Oily skin: Although it's an oil, squalane is light and won't clog pores.
+It regulates the skin barrier and can even help control excess sebum, making it suitable for oily skin.

-Mature skin: Squalane is an excellent moisturizer that helps keep skin soft and makes fine lines and wrinkles less visible.
-It has a plumping effect and supports skin regeneration.
+Mature skin: Squalane is an excellent moisturizer that helps keep skin soft and reduces the appearance of fine lines and wrinkles.
+It plumps and supports skin regeneration.

 Squalane is therefore suitable for almost every skin type – it has a soothing and balancing effect and helps to hydrate and nourish the skin without weighing it down.